fredkingham/simple-opal-vue/README.md

 2. We need to be able to post a patient form
 3. We need to display a patient detail
 4. We need modals to work
-5. We need a patient list
+5. We need a patient list# simple-opal-vue